Migration

 • Permit B: Residence permit for long-term employment

-• Short stay (L permit): Depending on the case and contract duration
+Short stay (L permit): depending on the case and contract duration

-The reunification of family members is possible to a limited extent, for example in cases of secure integration and sufficient income.
+There is no simplification for short-term gainful employment – every activity is subject to authorisation.
+The immigration of family members is possible to a limited extent, for example, if integration is assured and there is sufficient income.

 Contact